spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 - *Prepare and communicate technical debt mitigation plan*.
 Develop a comprehensive plan to identify, address, and communicate strategies for managing technical debt before the system goes live.
 - *Variables and parameter store values are set up*.
 Double-check whether you have all environment variables and parameter store values set up.
 Remember that this has some lead time on our side.
 If you are still missing parameters, create them.
 - *Third-Party Integrations and Compatibility Checks*.
 Make sure to test that your third-party integrations (and plugins) are available and working when turned into production mode, using production credential.
-It is often the case that you'd need to comply with specific additional security measures, such as IP whitelisting or similar.
+It is often the case that you'd need to comply with specific additional security measures, such as IP whitelisting, port configuration or similar.

 ### Testing